 - Make sure the drip emitters apply water directly to the root of the plant

 If you are thinking of changing your landscape or laying down new turf you need to consider a drip irrigation system for affordability and efficiency.
-Contact us for a free quote on installing a modern drip irrigation system that will meet your needs.
+Contact us for a quote on installing a modern drip irrigation system that will meet your needs.